ruby840124/webcam/README.md

 This project is about Webcam and video manipulationthen can press button for saving the video frame.
+更新程式碼(10/22):<br>
+▶{width:width,height:height,scaleWidth:scaleWidth,scaleHeight:scaleHeight}<br>
+can be re-written as:<br>
+{width,height,scaleWidth,scaleHeight}<br>
+▶wecamDisplay and screenDisplay might be combined into one state whose value can be "webcam" and "screen"

 ## webcam page
 <br>